Ashrayasetty/Sample-repo/README.md

 # Sample-repo
-This is a repo for understanding hw to manage a repo
+This is a repo for understanding how to manage a repo through apna college